Ajdin Hrustic

-Ajdin Hrustić (/bs/ EYE-din HROO-stich; born 5 July 1996) is an Australian professional soccer player who plays as an attacking midfielder for club Heracles Almelo and the Australia national team.
+Ajdin Hrustic (/bs/ EYE-din HROO-stich; born 5 July 1996) is an Australian professional soccer player who plays as a midfielder for UAE Pro League club Al-Nasr and the Australia national team.

 Early life

-Born in Dandenong, Victoria, Hrustic played youth football with South Melbourne and Schalke 04 before moving to FC Groningen, where he made his professional debut in 2017.
+Born in Dandenong, Hrustic played youth football with South Melbourne and Schalke 04 before moving to FC Groningen, where he made his professional debut in 2017.
 In 2020 he signed for the German football club Eintracht Frankfurt.

 Club career

 Groningen

 In June 2015, Hrustic signed a three-year contract with FC Groningen, his first senior professional deal.
 He made his competitive debut for the club as a substitute in a draw against AZ Alkmaar on 2 April 2017.
 His first goal for the club came two weeks later, with a shot from long range to seal a 5–1 win over PEC Zwolle.